Skip to content

 Contributions can be submitted by authorized peers, and are stored on the blockchain.

-A peer that has contributed at least a single fraud event is considered a contributor.
+A peer or its user that has contributed at least a single fraud event is considered a contributor.

 Operations